Generic Name: cetuximab (se TUX i mab)

 an acne-like skin rash or any severe skin rash;

-redness, swelling, or puffiness under your skin;
+redness, warmth, or puffiness under your skin;

 eye pain or redness, puffy eyelids, drainage or crusting in your eyes, vision problems, or increased sensitivity to light;